AlexMeesters/Component-Save-System/README.md

 ## How does it work in practice?

 You add a component called "Saveable" to the root of a GameObject which you want to save.
 This is a component that fetches all components that implement ISaveable.
 The saveable component responds to sync requests sent by the SaveMaster.

+Saving to the SaveGame is also done by the Saveable when it gets destroyed, however nothing gets written to disk until the SaveMaster decides to actually save.
+The benefit of having destroyed objects set data on the SaveGame object is that it prevents objects from being excluded during a save action.
+So for instance when you exit a room, everything gets set but not written yet to file.
+This is great if you want to have specific "Save Points" and you don't want to think about how the objects in the other room get saved or loaded.

 ![AddedSampleComponents](https://github.com/AlexMeesters/ComponentSaveSystem/blob/master/Images/Component-AddedSampleComponents.PNG)